Veterinary Medical College Application Service (VMCAS) Application

 Please give the Dean's Certification to your Dean of Students or Dean of Student Affairs to complete.

 It is recommended it be submitted during the application process.
-It is ultimately required of all admitted and alternates, by March 15, 2015.
-However, if it is submitted during the application process, then there is one less piece of paperwork to complete if admitted or an alternate.
+It is ultimately required of all admitted and alternates, by March 15, 2016 for the Class of 2020 and March 15, 2017 for the Class of 2021.
+However, if it is submitted during the application process, there is one less piece of paperwork to complete if admitted or an alternate.

 |There is a section on the Cornell Supplemental Application to tell us which documents you would like to use from a previous application|